alibaba/ice/.changeset/spicy-dryers-melt.md

 ---
-'@ice/plugin-rax-compat': major
+'@ice/plugin-rax-compat': path
 ---

-- [fix] Using runtime: 'classic' mode when source has declare `@jsx createElement` comment
+fix: Using runtime: 'classic' mode when source has declare `@jsx createElement` comment